-EQUITONE Imagine if building materials were truly circular.
-Imagine that they did not end up in landfill but were continually given a new life as part of a new building, a new street, a new bridge, a new park, a new façade or revived city.
-Imagine the resources that could be saved and the carbon that would remain naturally stored in plants, oceans, forests, even buildings.
-Imagine the benefits for our climate and the infinite potential for society.
-Just imagine the possibilities.
-They would be endless.
+EQUITONE were continually given a new life as part of a new building, a new street, a new bridge, a new park, a new façade or revived city.
+Imagine the resources Just imagine the possibilities.
+Contents Why this manifesto Facing the facts ⊙ Our 2030 ambitions Where we started and where we are going 3 Our 3 areas of focus Circular design ⊙ Light-impact construction Radical collaboration Our journey to full circularity 3 Our plan of action Explore circular building with us

-itect workshop on sustainability ary 2020 | Kapelle-Op-Den-Bos, Belgium

-Contents

-Why this manifesto

-Solutions

-Our 2030 ambitions

-Our 2030 ambitions

-Our 2030 ambitions

-Circular design

-Where we started and where we are going

-Our 3 areas of focus

-Circular design

-Our journey to full circularity

-Our plan of action

-Explore circular building with us

-Why this manifesto Since 1905, we have been developing, designing and shaping lightweight and long-lasting fibre-cement building solutions.
+Why this manifesto Since 1905, we have been developing, designing and shaping long-lasting fibre-cement building solutions, gradually specialising in lightweight construction.
 Today, we are exploring What Happens Next - looking for ways, partnerships, processes and services to give our materials a new life.
 It is a work in progress, a change so fundamental that we cannot achieve it alone.
 The scale of the challenge and potential opportunities requires commitment across and beyond the entire value chain.
 By working together with engineers, academics, regulators, suppliers, fabricators, architects and installers, we want to eliminate waste in the industry, starting with our own.
 'For generations, our materials have helped build the homes and cities we live in.
 The challenge of our generation is to build with a lighter impact.
 Knowing that the building industry is key to tackling climate change, we want to do more than just transform our materials.
 We want to work with you to change the system.'

-'EQUITONE has a rich history, but I believe our most exciting years lie ahead.
+MICHAEL FENLON Head of ETEX EXTERIORS 'EQUITONE has a rich history, but I believe our most exciting years lie ahead.
 Today, we're investing in strengthening the bridge between science and industry to pioneer new material technologies and business models that will help us accelerate a circular future.
 And we're hoping to get you engaged in the process by being open and honest every step of the way.'